lucianodato/noise-repellent/docs/UX_INVARIANTS.md

 ## 4. Silence Segregation
 * **Input / Output Drop:** When the input signal drops below silence threshold (`< 1e-5` / ~-100 dB) and learning is inactive, input and output spectra drop to -120 dB.
 * **Profile Isolation:** The noise floor profile must *never* drop or clear on silence; it remains frozen and interactive.
+* **Flush Before Sleep:** The engine sleeps on silence only after it persists past the full pipeline (reported latency plus gain-release tails), so decaying tails ring out naturally and sparse transients are never swallowed mid-response.

 ## 5. Smoothing Mode Switching (Library-Owned)
 * **Instantaneous From Plugin Perspective:** Switching between 1D Spectral and 2D NLM is a plain parameter load. libspecbleach performs the transition internally (allocation-free crossfade); the plugin keeps a single engine instance and no switch machinery.